SlugmanCoder/3ncrypted/NSA.md

 **WF4UGSYY31NFI68A7UA5PN6XOEMH3KLLFOZU57U8JR1GPQ86VL1K4NMEPZ6S7X40**

-This code is classified.
-Misuse or disclosure is subject to termination of access and federal criminal charges.
+The code is designed to grant access to restricted information, requiring a secure access code for authorized users.
+It ensures that only those with proper clearance can view sensitive data, with any unauthorized access subject to legal action.

 ---

-## LEAKED INFORMATION GUIDELINES
+### LEAKED INFORMATION GUIDELINES

 In the event of a leak of classified information, immediate action is required: